rainbow494/arch-1/doc/en-us/the-state-of-nosql-in-2012.markdown

 *   Any system that you pick will require 24-7 operational support.
 If it is not hosted (e.g. by AWS), be prepared to hire a fleet of ops folks to support it yourself.
 If you don’t have the manpower, I recommend AWS’ [DynamoDB](http://bit.ly/x74bvz)
 *   Just because the company got by with one big machine for Oracle, don’t be surprised if the equivalent NoSQL option results in 36 smaller machines.
 All complete solutions to fault-tolerance support “rebalancing”.
 Rebalancing speed is determined by data size of a shard.
 Hence, it’s better to keep the size per shard reasonable to minimize MTTR in times of disaster.
 *   Understand the limitations of your choice:
     *   MongoDB, at the time of this writing, has a global write-lock.
 This means that only one write can proceed at a time in a node.
-If you require high write-throughput, consider something else<span></span>
+If you require high write-throughput, consider something else
     *   Cassandra (similar to other Dynamo systems) offers great primary key-based access operations (e.g. get, put, delete), but doesn’t scale well for secondary-index lookups
     *   Cassandra, like some other systems, has a lot of tunables and a lot of internal processes.
 You are better off turning off some features (e.g. Anti-entropy repair, row cache, etc…) in production to safeguard consistent performance.